Chia-Network/chiapos/lib/FiniteStateEntropy/README.md

 > #  define FSE_DEFAULT_MEMORY_USAGE 13
 ```

-An alternate CMake fetch conten based CMakeLists.txt for the chiapos project is included as fetch-content-CMakeLists.txt should we revisit this fork strategy.
+An alternate CMake fetch content based CMakeLists.txt for the chiapos project is included as fetch-content-CMakeLists.txt should we revisit this fork strategy.
+It however does not address the changes needed to fse.h from above to keep it compliant with the current plot standard.

 New Generation Entropy coders
 =============================